tfcdev/tutorial-blog-nextjs/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js
+The easiest way to deploy your.js